freuk/dhrun/notes.md

 - commands that exit properly and don't find 'wants' do not cause test failure!

 - add the 'parallel' manifest thing to non-base.json runs in the argopkgsdhrun

+- give a ncurse interface to execute a subset of the commands.